nikhilpandey-dev/p4-fend-evaluate-news-nlp-np/NOTES.md

 1. API Call- Learn to call APis from our exercise project, ad pages to it.
 1. Production Envirionment - Set up the production configuration for the webpack
 1. Offline functionality- Introduce the "service workers" script that runs in the baclground and helps the webpack even without internet connectivity.

+#### Problem with our JavaScript event code
+- Webpack tries to keep the global scope clean
+- IIFE's encapsulate all of our code
+- We need access to the global scope to listen for events
+- Nornally, a framework does this for you.

+#### Immediately Invoked Function Expression (IIFE)

+### Fixing Our Functionality